LinkGitData/linebot/README.md

 The author of this project is not responsible for any loss or damage caused by the use of this project.

 ## Contact
-If you have any questions, please contact [your email address].
+If you have any questions, please contact yuting.tw@gmail.com.

 ## License
 The code of this project uses the MIT license.